-Future Faces of Physics Awards are made to Society of Physics Students (SPS) Chapters "to support projects designed to promote physics across cultures."
-In light of the SPS Statement on Diversity adopted in 2009, the goal of the Future Faces of Physics Awards program is to promote the recruitment and retention of groups historically underrepresented in physics.
+Future Faces of Physics Awards are made to SPS chapters to support projects designed to promote physics across cultures.
+The goal of the Future Faces of Physics Award is to promote the recruitment and retention of people from groups historically underrepresented in physics.

 Examples of projects eligible for the Future Faces of Physics Award include, but are not limited to:

-A chapter proposes the establishment of an innovative mentoring program that provides career guidance and support to first year students.
-This program includes components specifically designed to address the needs of underrepresented students.
+- Establishing a mentoring program that provides career guidance and support to first year students, with components specifically designed to address the needs of underrepresented students

-A chapter partners with a minority group on campus to sponsor a lecture by a scientist from that minority group.
+- Partnering with a minority group on campus to sponsor a lecture by a scientist from that group

-A chapter works with a sign language interpreter to create and bring a physics demo show to a school for the deaf.
+- Working with a sign language interpreter to bring a physics demo show to a school for the deaf

-A chapter develops a program designed to encourage first generation college students (from a rural area) to consider careers in physics.
+- Developing a program to encourage first generation college students to consider careers in physics

 Note: Proposals for projects to “promote interest in physics among students and the general public” should be made through the Marsh W. White Awards Program rather than the Future Faces of Physics Awards Program.